What Is a Rotary Vane Pump and How Does It Work?

 Posted by

 While they are not a household name, rotary vane pumps play a critical role in everyday life.
-Whether it be transporting power steering fluid in a car, helping a fountain drink contain the perfect amount of carbonation, or transporting thick liquids without damaging their quality, rotary vane pumps undoubtedly perform a substantial role in the products you enjoy.
-Below you can find information about what rotary vane pumps are, how they work, their advantages and disadvantages, and the different types of vane pumps.
+Whether it be transporting power steering fluid in a car, helping a fountain drink contain the perfect amount of carbonation, or transporting thick liquids without damaging their quality, rotary vane pumps undoubtedly perform a substantial role in many of the products you enjoy daily.
+In this article, you can learn what rotary vane pumps are, how they work, their advantages and disadvantages, and the different types of vane pumps.

 What is a rotary vane pump?

-As previously stated, a rotary vane pump is a positive displacement pump.
-Positive displacement pumps work by capturing a predetermined volume of liquid and moving it between the suction and discharge chambers.
+No, rotary vane pumps are positive displacement pumps, not centrifugal pumps.
+Positive displacment pumps work by capturing a predetermined volume of liquid and moving it between the suction and discharge chambers.
 The seals created by the vanes and the flow of liquids create pressure.
 Positive displacement pumps can sustain high pressures while utilizing low suction pressure, and they are not affected by the fluid’s incoming pressure.
-In contrast, centrifugal pumps create initial pressure that results in flow.
+In contrast, centrifugal pumps, like the unit pictured below, create initial pressure that results in flow.

 centrifugal pump